erroronline1/caro/readme.md

 * reconsider storing files in media database for backup reasons? performance may be not that important after all
     * except non critical profile pictures, sharepoint, tmp, order attachments
     * process returned hash file binary strings for blockchain
-* enable multiple signatures (cpo/patient)?
-* whiteboard drawing including erasure method (use signaturePad.toData(), signaturePad.fromData(data); NICE!)
+    * ~~longblob in mariadb~~ apache file handling 'corrupts' stl files, but not pdf, images, nor obj?
 * consider automated download / reminder to download documents to a third place in case of system inavailability (fallback option)
-* O.Auth_5 include ip in sessionfingerprint (outside of working hours)
-* consider customizable longtermplanning chunks
-* consider changing smalldatetime to datetime to avoid rounding errors https://www.sqlservercentral.com/blogs/date-rounding-tactics-and-the-tiny-devil-of-smalldatetime
-* longblob in mariadb corrupts stl files, but not pdf nor images?
-* why tf does request logging contain duplicates without response code?

 ## Content
 * [Aims](#aims)